 Aero mechanical conveyors are considered reasonably gentle conveyors.
 At Spiroflow we recommend an 80% air to 20% material pocket fill.
 This ensures the material is conveyed in an air stream and can gently navigate bends and corners within the conveyor.
 The way the AMC operates also prevents material degradation ensuring that blends are maintained throughout the transfer.

 Aero Mechanical Conveyor Material: What Should Go Inside

 It’s always best to utilize a test lab to ensure your product will run inside a conveyor to your rate and capacity requirements.
 Dry, moist, and cohesive material, as well as fine particles, will generally run effectively in an aero mechanical conveyor.
 For example, spices, chemical powders, or plastic flakes.

-You might not have any issues with fragile or hygroscopic materials but you must run a test to be sure.
+You might not have any issues with fragile, hygroscopic, or abrasive materials but you must run a test to be sure.
 A material test early on in the process will prevent headaches in the future.

 Aero Mechanical Conveyor Material: What Should Stay Out

-For this part, I can say with absolute certainty that sludge–like or highly abrasive materials and slurries need to stay away from aero mechanical conveyors.
+For this part, I can say with absolute certainty that sludge-like and slurries need to stay away from aero mechanical conveyors.
 These materials will shorten the life of your AMC and extend downtime.
 A structural ultra heavy-duty conveyor will be a better option for your process with these types of material.

 Don’t Overdo It!

 Using the correct material isn’t the only thing to pay attention to.
 It’s also vital for the life of your conveyor to pay attention to how much material is being conveyed at once.
 Overfeeding a conveyor is one of the biggest reasons our service department is called.
 It can put too much strain on the AMC if an operator tries to max out its capacity.
 A good supplier will make sure your conveyor is correctly sized to stave off the temptation of overfeeding an aero mechanical conveyor.